dotnet/roslyn/docs/features/incremental-generators.cookbook.md

 ### Generated class

 **User scenario:** As a generator author I want to be able to add a type to the compilation, that can be referenced by the user's code.
+Common use cases include creating an attribute that will be used to drive other source generator steps.

 **Solution:** Have the user write the code as if the type was already present.
-Generate the missing type based on information available in the compilation.
+Generate the missing type based on information available in the compilation using the `RegisterPostInitializationOutput` step.

 **Example:**